Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Discussion

-I) One immediate problem is to determine the lightlike FF transition ${\cal F}^\LL_3(\psi)$ non-perturbatively via integrability \cite{Basso:2013vsa, Sever:2020jjx}.
-This will help to ultimately determine the high-loop four-point FF remainder via symbol bootstrap.
+I) One important problem is to determine the lightlike FF transition ${\cal F}^\LL(\psi)$ non-perturbatively via integrability \cite{Basso:2013vsa, Sever:2020jjx}.
+The OPE date will help determine the high-loop four-point FF remainder via symbol bootstrap as in the three-point case \cite{Dixon:2020bbt, Dixon:2022rse}.
+A preliminary study for the symbol bootstrap up to three loops is presented in Appendix~\ref{app:symbolbootstrap}.

-II) Similar to the three-point case \cite{Brandhuber:2012vm, Dixon:2021tdw}, the $D_4$ symmetry, as well as the connection of the alphabet (see \cite{Chicherin:2020umh}), suggest possible connections between the four-point FF and the eight-point amplitude.
+II) Inspired by the antipodal duality between the three-point FF and the six-gluon amplitude \cite{Dixon:2021tdw}, the $D_4$ symmetry and the similarity of the alphabet (see \cite{Chicherin:2020umh}) suggest possible connections between the four-point FF and the eight-point amplitude.
 The antipodal symmetry of the latter was studied recently in \cite{Liu:2022vck}.
-With the known two-loop remainder of eight-point MHV amplitude \cite{Caron-Huot:2011zgw, Golden:2013lha}, our four-point FF result provides timely concrete data to study such connections.
+With the known two-loop remainder of eight-point MHV amplitude \cite{Caron-Huot:2011zgw, Golden:2013lha}, the four-point FF results provide valuable data to explore such connections.\footnote{After the submission of this paper on arXiv, the symbol of the four-point FF with $q^2\neq0$ was obtained in \cite{Dixon:2022xqh} using symbol bootstrap method, which perfectly confirms our result in the lightlike limit of $q$.
+A self-antipodal duality for the four-point FF with $q^2\neq0$ was also observed in \cite{Dixon:2022xqh}.}

-III) As mentioned in the introduction, the four-point FF we consider is an analogy of Higgs-plus-four-gluon scattering.
-It is interesting to check the maximally transcendental principle \cite{Kotikov:2002ab, Kotikov:2004er, Brandhuber:2012vm, Jin:2018fak, Brandhuber:2017bkg} in this case, where the master bootstrap method can be used as in \cite{Guo:2022pdw}.
+III) The MI bootstrap construction is based on universal master integrals and can be applied to non-supersymmetric theories.
+As in the study of four-point FF of the ${\rm tr}(F^3)$ operator in \cite{Guo:2022pdw}, one can explore the maximally transcendental part for the Higgs-plus-four-gluon amplitude in QCD, which will tell to what extent the maximally transcendental principle \cite{Kotikov:2002ab, Kotikov:2004er, Brandhuber:2012vm, Jin:2018fak, Brandhuber:2017bkg} is applicable for the four-point FF of ${\rm tr}(F^2)$.

-IV) It would be interesting to consider the lightlike FFs at strong coupling using Y-system \cite{Alday:2010vh, Maldacena:2010kp, Gao:2013dza, Ouyang:2022sje} and also in the OPE limit.
+IV) The FFs in the strong-coupling limit are computed as minimal-surface areas in $AdS_5$ using Y-system \cite{Alday:2010vh, Maldacena:2010kp, Gao:2013dza, Ouyang:2022sje}.
+It would be interesting to extend the construction to the lightlike FFs and compare the OPE prediction with the corresponding Yang-Yang functional at strong coupling.
+The lightlike condition and the DDCI are expected to introduce new structures on the Y-system.